 - electric vehicle manufacturing costs rising faster than gas powered vehicles and sales would fall

-- Biden may have trouble implementing pollyanish anti-fossil fuel policies
+- B may have trouble implementing pollyanish anti-fossil fuel policies

 - ant-trust and anti-monopoly charges keep putting pressure on Amazon, Google and Facebook